What Are the 10 Hiking Essentials?

 Every time I hit the trails, even day hikes, I bring some sort of light.
 True, it’s usually just one of those things I carry around, but it can be a life saver if something were to happen and I had to hike back in the dark.
 Remember to always bring an extra set of batteries (most take AAAs)!
 A flashlight it useless if it’s dead.

 PS: Your phone’s flashlight is not a light source.
 It’s weak and drains your battery quickly.

-7. Repair Kit and Tools
+7. Repair Kit & Tools

+It should be obvious to always bring food on your hike.
 Going hungry isn’t fun.
 You need to be prepared to deal with a delay or emergency every time you go hiking.
 Bring enough food for at least one extra day — or more if you’re going on a long trek.

 Enough food doesn’t mean you need to pack full meals for breakfast, lunch, and dinner.
 Instead, bring things like high-energy bars and dry food like nuts or jerky.
 You just need enough to keep yourself going.